 We asked the experts how to style these chic little snapshots in your own home…

 ‘One of the keys to styling a successful vignette is to choose decorative items, books, table lamps etc. within the same tonal range.
-Although bright pops of contrasting colour can work in certain environments, complementing shades, such as the sea blues and greens I’ve highlighted on this bedside table vignette, can work incredibly well.
-If you’re working with neutrals, for example, use varying texture to add interest as you pair colours such as taupe, blush pink, and gold together.
-The items used in your vignette shouldn’t fight against each other, but rather harmonise within the design of the room itself.’
+Although bright pops of contrasting color can work in certain environments, complementing shades, such as the sea blues and greens I’ve highlighted on this bedside table vignette, can work incredibly well.
+If you’re working with neutrals, for example, use varying texture to add interest as you pair colors such as taupe, blush pink, and gold together.
+The items used in your vignette shouldn’t fight against each other, but rather harmonize within the design of the room itself.’

 ‘Start your vignette with a blank canvas.
 It’s easy to get carried away, but a few considered objects will go a long way.
 In this example, I chose three wooden shelves with organic forms displayed asymmetrically.
 As they are a feature in their own right, I styled them for a minimal look.